tzervas/brave-search-mcp/README.md

 ### Usage with Warp-Terminal

-Add this to your MCP Servers section in Warp Drive as a new server
+Add this to your `MCP Servers` list as a new server in `Warp Drive`:

 ```json
 {